How we manage your homeowners or condominium association in Northern Virginia

 We require that the renter abide by all community and association covenants.
-To assist us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To assist us in this duty, we need the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference